Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Consider Using High-Quality Headphones or Ear Buds

-If you absolutely must listen to loud music on full blast around your cat while it’s playing, then consider buying a pair of decent headphones or earbuds.
+If you absolutely must listen to loud music at full blast around your cat while it’s playing, then consider buying a pair of decent headphones or earbuds.
 This can help reduce the noise levels of loud music while still allowing you to listen to it without disturbing your cat.

 Headphones